RubiconSoftware/RugbyCenturionsClub/content/pages/home.md

     title: Our Mission
     body:

       To educate, inspire, mentor and transfer key leadership skills to the next generation.

-    We aim to:
+      We aim to&#58;

       * Create a Leadership Programme accessible to all which can be delivered on a global scale

       * Create an Alumni of Future Leaders

-    * Devlop individuals leadership skills regardless of level or ability
+      * Develop individuals leadership skills regardless of level or ability

   - featured_image: /content/media/B0GNJR.jpg
     title: Our Values
     body: |
       * Leadership.
 Leaders create leaders.
 For the team to be truly successful we believe in developing leadership at all levels.

       * Courage.
 We put the needs of the team ahead of the needs of our own.

       * Selfless Commitment.
 We have the physical and mental courage to possess confidence, bravery and resolution when faced with danger or fear.

       * Resilience.
 Our strength of character to overcome adversity and bounce back.

       * Respect.
 We respect those people who we train with and compete against.
 We believe in equal treatment and opportunity for all.

   - featured_image: /content/media/533530689-1024x1024.jpg
     title: Our Programme
     body: >-